bl4ckkdev/IOzide/README.md

 ![alt text][logo]
-A programming language made with C#.
+A programming language made in C#.
 The name is inspired by an old program by IBM called "IOzone".

 > ⚠️ This language is in very early stages.
 While completely functional, it is missing a lot of features and it isn't stable.
 ## Features
-- [x] Supported data types: Float, String, Boolean, Structs & Functions
+- [x] Supported data types: Float, String, Boolean, Structs(ish) & Functions
 - [x] Print & input functions, as well as multiple other native functions
 - [x] Custom functions with nesting support
 - [x] ~~Compiler~~, Interpreter & REPL